-As we recognize Breast Cancer Awareness Month in October, Malin shares six facts you may not know about detecting and preventing breast cancer.
+As we recognize Breast Cancer Awareness Month in October, Dr. Jennifer Malin, senior vice president and chief medical officer for Optum Health Solutions, shares five facts you may not know about detecting and preventing breast cancer.

-According to the National Institutes of Health, the five-year breast cancer survival rate in the late 1970s was about 75 percent.
-Today, it’s more than 90 percent.
-For patients diagnosed with early-stage breast cancer, the five-year survival rate is close to 100 percent.
+On average, the five-year breast cancer survival rate is 90%.
+For patients diagnosed with early-stage breast cancer, the five-year survival rate is close to 100%.

-“It’s important to get diagnosed early, because the earlier you’re diagnosed, the less intensive treatment will be, and the greater the chance of a cure,” says Malin.
+“It’s important to get diagnosed early, because the earlier you’re diagnosed, the less intensive treatment will be, and the greater the chance of a cure,” Dr. Malin said.

-Only 5 to 10 percent of all breast cancers are caused by genetic factors, such as gene mutations that significantly increase a person’s chance of developing breast and other cancers during their lifetime.
+Only 5% to 10% of all breast cancers are caused by genetic factors, such as gene mutations that significantly increase a person’s chance of developing breast and other cancers during their lifetime.
 Ask your doctor whether genetic testing makes sense for you.

-5. Breast changes are normal, but don’t ignore symptoms that persist.
+4. Breast changes are normal, but don’t ignore symptoms that persist

 Rarer symptoms such as bloody nipple discharge or hard lumps in the breast or under the armpit should be checked out right away.

-6. A healthy lifestyle can make a difference.
+5. A healthy lifestyle can make a difference

-“The most important way to prevent breast cancer is by exercising and maintaining a healthy weight,” says Malin.
-“The more fat tissue we have, the more estrogen our bodies make,” she says.
+“The most important way to prevent breast cancer is by exercising and maintaining a healthy weight,” Dr. Malin said.
+“The more fat tissue we have, the more estrogen our bodies make.”
 Some forms of breast cancer “feed” on estrogen.